sakethc4/Saketh-Portfolio/README.md

+I deployed my website on vercel saketh-portfolio.vercel.app feel free to visit!
+Still fixing bugs on the site and the 3d models take a second to render.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.